 Split system air conditioners

 A split system air conditioner unit conditions the air in a single room by blowing in cold air and sucking out the heat.
 They consist of an indoor wall-mounted unit and an outdoor standalone compressor that dissipates the heat from the cooled area.
 Split systems are generally quieter than other systems because the compressor, which makes most of the noise, sits outside.
-The downside to split system air conditioners is that they are not powerful enough to cool an entire house, and they can be costly to install.
-Compare split system air conditioners.
+The downside to split system air conditioners is that they are usually not powerful enough to cool an entire house, and can be costly to install.

 Reverse system air conditioners